 Different food industries may require different standards.
 If you manufacture food products, it’s almost certain you are familiar with ISO 9001.
 Not only is ISO 9001 the leading management system standard, but it is also highly prevalent in the manufacturing world and becoming more popular within the food industry.
-Most manufacturers are certified to the ISO 9001 standard; however, implementing an ISO 22000 to run alongside your QMS brings additional benefits for food manufactures.
+Most manufacturers are certified to the ISO 9001 standard; however, implementing an ISO 22000 standard to run alongside your quality management system brings additional benefits for food manufacturers.

-- ISO 45001 – Several manufacturing companies operate heavy machinery; therefore, having an ISO 45001 Occupational Health and Safety Management System ensures your staff’s safety.
-Resulting in increased staff morale, knowing their employer cares for and protects their staff
+- ISO 45001: Several manufacturing companies operate heavy machinery; therefore, having an ISO 45001 occupational health and safety management system ensures your staffs safety.
+Resulting in increased morale, knowing their employer cares for and protects their staff.

-- ISO/IEC 27001 – As with any company that holds data, an information security management system can help protect your valuable data and prove your commitment to protecting your customers, not only with food safety measures but also by safely storing and processing their personal data
+- ISO/IEC 27001: As with any company that holds data, an ISO/IEC 27001 information security management system can help protect your valuable data and prove your commitment to protecting your customers, not only with food safety measures but also safely storing and processing their personal data.

-- ISO 14001 – Specific industries, such as grain mills or any industry that grows or handles natural products (such as the fruit and vegetable industry), can benefit from an ISO 14001 Environmental Management certification.
-This commitment shows that you care for the environment and work sustainably
+- ISO 14001: Specific industries, such as grain mills, or any industry that grows or handles natural products (such as the fruit and vegetable industry), can benefit from an ISO 14001 environmental management system.
+This commitment shows that you care for the environment and work sustainably.

 Do I need both ISO 9001 and ISO 22000?

-It depends; when reviewing your company’s current policies and procedures, if you feel they require improvement, then an ISO 9001 should be considered.
+It depends – when reviewing your company’s current policies and procedures, if you feel they require improvement, then ISO 9001 certification should be considered.
 As previously mentioned, the main difference between ISO 9001 and ISO 22000 is that ISO 9001 is specific to the quality and every day running of the company.
 In contrast, ISO 22000 is specific to the food safety aspect of the business and was created specifically for the food industry.
 Both are based on the Annex SL framework, which encourages continual improvement with a systematic approach.
-Combining ISO 9001 with an ISO 22000 Food Safety Management System ensures your company operates to its highest potential and creates a holistic management system under a similar framework.
+Combining ISO 9001 with an ISO 22000 food safety management system ensures your company operates to its highest potential and creates a holistic management system under a similar framework.

 Other industry standards you may be familiar with include FSSC 22000 and the HACCP standard.
 We often receive questions about how ISO 22000 relates to these.
 The following sections will explain the differences between the ISO 22000 and the other mentioned standards.